elenalomova/maps-of-content/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Add tests if applicable
-4. Submit a pull request
+5. Submit a pull request

 ## Contact